Eye Scream / Western Animation

-In "Sisterhooves Social", Granny Smith accidentally pokes herself in the eye with a megaphone when her rocking chair swings too much.
+- In "Sisterhooves Social", Granny Smith accidentally pokes herself in the eye with a megaphone when her rocking chair swings too much.

-Twilight gets another one in "It's About Time" when she accidentally looks into the sun with her telescope.
+- Twilight gets another one in "It's About Time" when she accidentally looks into the sun with her telescope.
 This one results in an "emergency" Eyepatch of Power, courtesy of Pinkie Pie.

-Pinkie herself gets one in "A Friend In Deed".
+- Pinkie herself gets one in "A Friend In Deed".
 Although nothing actually happens to her eye, seeing the eyeball poke through a keyhole (and look around) is definitely cringe-worthy.

-Then in "Hurricane Fluttershy" Rainbow Dash crash lands and has a head-on collision with a tree, which results in her eyes popping out from the other side.
+- In "Hurricane Fluttershy" Rainbow Dash crash lands and has a head-on collision with a tree, which results in her eyes popping out from the other side.
 The creaky sound as she tries to pull herself free is pretty squicky by itself.

-A Monty Python's Flying Circus animation has a man staring at his television - a series of mechanical devices emerge from the set and runs an abrasive brush over his eyes, pulls them out to bounce around til they suck back in, and taps them back into his skull with a hammer.
+- A Monty Python's Flying Circus animation has a man staring at his television - a series of mechanical devices emerge from the set and runs an abrasive brush over his eyes, pulls them out to bounce around til they suck back in, and taps them back into his skull with a hammer.
 His wife finally warns him to turn it off - "It's bad for your eyes!"

-Transformers Prime has a particularly memorable example- the Decepticon Breakdown is captured by human baddie Silas and disassembled so they can learn more about his inner workings.
+- The Decepticon Breakdown is captured by human baddie Silas and disassembled so they can learn more about his inner workings.
 They start by gouging out his eye- er, optic.
 Granted, he feels no pain because they disabled his pain receptors, but the look of sheer horror on his face afterwards shows he's still suffering.

 Knock Out: I will leave no fiber or fiber optic unexamined.